Manhattan Project: Manhattan District

 Marshall later conceded that, "I had never heard of atomic fission but I did know that you could not build much of a plant, much less four of them for $90 million."
 A single TNT plant that Nichols had recently built in Pennsylvania had cost $128 million.
 Nor were they impressed with estimates to the nearest order of magnitude, which Groves compared with telling a caterer to prepare for between ten and a thousand guests.
 A survey team from Stone & Webster had already scouted a site for the production plants.
 The War Production Board recommended sites around Knoxville, Tennessee, an isolated area where the Tennessee Valley Authority could supply ample electric power and the rivers could provide cooling water for the reactors.
 After examining several sites, the survey team selected one near Elza, Tennessee.
-Conant advised that it be acquired at once and Styer agreed but Marshall temporized, awaiting the results of Conant's reactor experiments before taking action.
+Conant advised that it be acquired at once, Styer agreed, but Marshall temporized, awaiting the results of Conant's reactor experiments.
 Of the prospective processes, only Lawrence's electromagnetic separation appeared sufficiently advanced for construction to commence.

-Marshall and Nichols began assembling the resources they would need.
+Marshall and Nichols began assembling the necessary resources.
 The first step was to obtain a high priority rating for the project.
-The top ratings were AA-1 through AA-4 in descending order, although there was also a special AAA rating reserved for emergencies.
+The top ratings were AA-1 through AA-4 in descending order, although there was a special AAA rating reserved for emergencies.
 Ratings AA-1 and AA-2 were for essential weapons and equipment, so Colonel Lucius D. Clay, the deputy chief of staff at Services and Supply for requirements and resources, felt that the highest rating he could assign was AA-3, although he was willing to provide a AAA rating on request for critical materials if the need arose.
 Nichols and Marshall were disappointed; AA-3 was the same priority as Nichols' TNT plant in Pennsylvania.